truenas/documentation/content/CORE/CORETutorials/Tasks/RunningSMARTTests.md

 {{< toc >}}

 [S.M.A.R.T.](https://en.wikipedia.org/wiki/S.M.A.R.T.)
 (Self-Monitoring, Analysis and Reporting Technology) is an industry standard for disk monitoring and testing.
-Disks can be monitored for problems using several different kinds of self-tests.
+Disks are monitored for problems using several different kinds of self-tests.
 TrueNAS can adjust when and how [alerts]({{< relref "CORE/CORETutorials/SystemConfiguration/CreatingAlerts.md" >}}) for S.M.A.R.T. are issued.
 When S.M.A.R.T. monitoring reports an issue, we recommend you replace that disk.
 Most modern ATA, IDE, and SCSI-3 hard drives support S.M.A.R.T.
 Refer to your respective drive documentation for confirmation.

-S.M.A.R.T. tests are run on a disk.
+S.M.A.R.T. tests run on a disk.
 Running tests can reduce drive performance, so we recommend scheduling tests when the system is in a low-usage state.
 Avoid scheduling disk-intensive tests at the same time!
-For example, S.M.A.R.T. tests should not be scheduled on the same day as a disk [scrub]({{< relref "CORE/CORETutorials/Tasks/CreatingScrubTasks.md" >}}) or [resilver]({{< relref "CORE/CORETutorials/Tasks/UsingResilverPriority.md" >}}).
+For example, do not schedule S.M.A.R.T. tests on the same day as a disk [scrub]({{< relref "CORE/CORETutorials/Tasks/CreatingScrubTasks.md" >}}) or [resilver]({{< relref "CORE/CORETutorials/Tasks/UsingResilverPriority.md" >}}).

 {{< expand "How do I check or change S.M.A.R.T. testing for a disk?" "v" >}}
 Go to **Storage > Disks** and click <i class="material-icons" aria-hidden="true" title="Expand">chevron_right</i> to expand an entry.